seantempesta/re-natal/README.md

 [Reagent](https://github.com/reagent-project/reagent)and[re-frame](https://github.com/Day8/re-frame).

-Re-Natal is a simple command-line utility that automates most of the process of setting up a React Native app running on ClojureScript wit reagent an re-frame.
+Re-Natal is a simple command-line utility that automates most of the process of setting up a React Native app running on ClojureScript with Reagent an re-frame.

 It stands firmly on the shoulders of giants, specifically those of [Mike Fikes](http://blog.fikesfarm.com) who created